 What is Operation Absolute Resolve?

-The US military codename for the January 3, 2026 strikes and Maduro-apprehension operation.
-The name and structure echo earlier US regime-change operations like Operation Just Cause (Panama, 1989) and Operation Urgent Fury (Grenada, 1983).
+The US military codename for the January 3, 2026 strikes and the Maduro apprehension.
+The name and structure echo earlier operations: Operation Just Cause (Panama 1989, the capture of Noriega on similar narcotrafficking charges), Operation Urgent Fury (Grenada 1983), and Operation Gideon (May 2020, the failed Silvercorp landing under Jordan Goudreau).

 Where is Maduro now?

-In US federal custody, facing narcoterrorism and drug-trafficking charges first unsealed in a 2020 DOJ indictment.
-His wife Cilia Flores was also taken.
+In US federal custody, facing narcoterrorism and drug-trafficking charges first unsealed in the March 26, 2020 DOJ indictment.
+The indictment characterized him as leader of the Cartel de los Soles.
+His wife Cilia Flores is also in custody.
 Legal proceedings are ongoing in the Southern District of New York.

 What was the $50 million Maduro bounty?